zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/Layout/README.md

 In the horizontal layout, the grid area ratio of `subject:task` on all viewport widths larger than 768px is `9:5`.

 On viewports smaller than 768px, the vertical grid layout displays the subject area stacked above the task area.

-## MultiFrame

-This component is based on the grid layout of MaxWidth.
-It's primary function is to handle multi-image subjects that are not part of a transcription task.
-Multi-image subject viewers that display all of the separate frames at once (such as FlipbookViewer) need flexibility where the image toolbar, field guide, and other shared components are displayed.

-For example, the default view for the flipbook viewer is the same as a single-image subject with one toolbar.
-However, the flipbook's separate frames view has one image toolbar per subject frame.